Gui-Yom/nuance/README.md

 ### Choose gpu

 By default it will use the first available low-power gpu that match the criteria.
-Launch with `nuance.exe high` to force the usage of a discrete gpu.
+Launch with `nuance.exe high` to force the usage of a discrete high-power gpu.

 ### Commands